NIP henselian valued fields: Introduction

 We also ask to what extent an NIP henselian valued field is already separably tame, or can be decomposed into separably tame parts.
 Here, our main ingredients are Johnson's ideas from \cite{Joh15} and the results obtained by Kaplan, Scanlon and Wagner in \cite{KSW}, in particular the fact that an NIP field of positive characteristic is either finite or Artin-Schreier closed.
 Our second main result (proven as Theorem \ref{main2} in section \ref{sec4}) is the following \begin{Thm*} Let $(K,v)$ be a henselian valued field of residue characteristic $\mathrm{char}(Kv)=p$.
-In case $p\neq 0$, assume that $K^\times/(K^\times)^p$ is finite.
+In case $(K,v)$ has mixed characteristic, assume that $K^\times/(K^\times)^p$ is finite.
+If the characteristic of $K$ is positive, assume that $K$ has finite degree of imperfection.
 Then

 \end{Thm*}